Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 As part of the regional transit system since 2014, the METRO Green Line has promoted considerable housing and commercial development, while connecting residents to essential services, grocery stores, small businesses, jobs, parks, public facilities, event spaces, and neighborhoods.

-Since 2014, 47% of all development near transit lines occurred on the METRO Green Line with more than $7 billion invested.
-Since its start in 2014, more than 21,000 residential units have been built along the transitway.
+Since 2014, nearly half of all permitted development near high-frequency transit occurred near the METRO Green Line, with more than $9 billion invested.
+Nearly 24,000 residential units along the transitway have been permitted since the Green Line began service in 2014.
 The Green Line connects residents to essential services, workplaces, grocery stores, small businesses, and communities.

 History of the METRO Green Line